 From Victoria, follow the Galloping Goose Trail, then Six Mile Road, to Thetis Lake Regional Park (11km one way).

 From Victoria, follow the Galloping Goose Trail, then Atkins Avenue, to Mill Hilll Regional Park (12km one way).

 Park at the Luxton parking area at Marwood Ave., off Happy Valley Rd.
 Follow the Galloping Goose Trail, then Lombard Drive and William Head Road, to Devonian Regional Park (9km one way).

 Park at the Galloping Goose parking lot on Rocky Point Road and follow the trail to Matheson Lake and Roche Cove Regional Parks (5km one way).

 Park at Roche Cove Regional Park, and follow the Galloping Goose Trail to Sooke Potholes Regional Park (13km one way).
-You can also camp at The Land Conservancy of BC tent and RV campground adjacent to Sooke Potholes Regional Park from May to September.
-Cyclists pay by donation at the campground.
+You can also camp at the Spring Salmon Place (KWL-UCHUN) Campground within the park from May to September.

 Suggested Cycle Weekend

 From downtown Victoria, take the Galloping Goose Trail and overnight in the Sooke area.
 The next day, explore beyond Sooke or return after a detour to East Sooke Regional Park (40km one way).